 To demonstrate our commitment, we have developed the Cacao-Trace program, which prioritizes quality and provides additional income to farmers worldwide.
 Cacao-Trace is our groundbreaking program that revolutionizes cocoa sourcing.
 By offering farmers fair prices and our exclusive Chocolate Bonus of 0.10 euro per kilogram sold, we create a life-changing impact.
 Through value sharing, we invest in cocoa farmers and their communities, ensuring their economic well-being and fostering sustainable farming practices.

-By 2030, 50% of our cocoa ingredient sourcing will be part of the Cacao-Trace Program.
+By end of 2030, 50% of our cocoa ingredient sourcing will be part of the Cacao-Trace Program.

 Fruit is a beneficial natural ingredient.
 At Puratos, we are sourcing over 120 fruit varieties on a worldwide level.
 This extensive fruit sourcing network is a crucial component of our overall approach to delivering exceptional and innovative fruit filling solutions in bakery and patisserie products.
 Our Field to Fork program, aims to source our fruit sustainably and in compliance with our Fruit Pesticide Policy.

-By 2030, we want to source 20% of our fruit through the Field to Fork program and 100% of our suppliers should be compliant with our Fruit Pesticide policy by 2030 in every site.
+By 2030, we aim to source 50% of our fruit through the Field to Fork program, and 100% of our suppliers should be compliant with our Fruit Pesticide Policy by 2030 in every site.

 We are offering a wide range of alternative ingredients for our customers to enable them to reduce their reliance on animal-based raw materials like dairy products and eggs.